boshtannik/embedded-nano-mesh/README.md

 ### Send with Transaction Method
-The `send_with_transaction` method sends a message and handles all further work to ensure the target device have received it correctly.
+The `send_with_transaction` method sends a message and handles all further work to ensure the target device have received it only once and correctly.
 It returns an error if the transaction failed.
 The required arguments are:

 - `data`: A `PacketDataBytes` instance.